 - Exhibits: Record exhibition entries such as animals, foods, crafts or other items.
-You may receive multiple credits for the same exhibit presented before a new audience at a different event. - Judged Exhibits: Each entry or collection of entries related to one project counts as one credit.
+You may receive multiple credits for the same exhibit presented before a new audience at a different event. - o Judged Exhibits: Each entry or collection of entries related to one project counts as one credit.
 For livestock, each species and project shown counts as one credit. - All foods entries count as one credit, all photography entries count as one credit, all market chicken entries and all show chicken entries each count as one credit. - Examples: Fair entries, Fashion Revue, State Photography Competition, educational displays (if judged). - Non-Judged Exhibits: Each show or event counts as one credit regardless of the number of items exhibited. - Examples: Parents' Night, National 4-H Week exhibit, public building display. - Showmanship: Record each time you compete in a showmanship competition as a 4-H member.
-Each individual showmanship competition may be counted separately. - Knowledge Contests: Record participation in 4-H knowledge bowls, contests or other activities that test your knowledge. - Examples: Horse bowl, Avian bowl, Horticulture Contest, Champion Challenge. - Judging Contest: Record participation in any organized 4-H judging contest where you are judged by a set of standards on how well you judged. - Examples: Livestock Judging Day, Field Day Judging Contests. - Project Skill Activities Outside 4-H: Record participation at shows, competitions and contests that relate to a 4-H project skill but are NOT strictly 4-H events or do not have 4-H classes. - Examples: Pacific Poultry Breeders Association Show, ARBA National Convention, AKC Dog Show, Quilting Conference (QuiltCon).
+Each individual showmanship competition may be counted separately. - Knowledge Contests: Record participation in 4-H knowledge bowls, contests or other activities that test your knowledge. - o Examples: Horse bowl, Avian bowl, Horticulture Contest, Champion Challenge. - Judging Contest: Record participation in any organized 4-H judging contest where you are judged by a set of standards on how well you judged. - o Examples: Livestock Judging Day, Field Day Judging Contests. - Project Skill Activities Outside 4-H: Record participation at shows, competitions and contests that relate to a 4-H project skill but are NOT strictly 4-H events or do not have 4-H classes. - Examples: Pacific Poultry Breeders Association Show, ARBA National Convention, AKC Dog Show, Quilting Conference (QuiltCon).

-You may not participate as a 4-H member in jackpot or prospector shows as these shows do not comply with 4-H Policy.
-Participation in these shows should NOT be recorded as a 4-H experience or as an "Outside 4-H" experience.
+You may not participate as a 4-H member or record activities in jackpot or prospector shows that do not comply with 4-H Policy.
 Events that do not comply with 4-H Policy may not be recorded in the Record Book at all.

-3. Events Attended
+3. Events Attended (optional for Platinum Star holders)

-Record 4-H events that you attend during the year.
+Record 4-H virtual and in-person events that you attend during the year.
 Count any 4-H event that you attend outside of regular club and project meetings.
+Be sure to get permission from your club or project leader(s) for virtual events that you attend that could count for 4-H learning.
 Multiple day events, such as County Fair and Conferences count as one event.

-- Examples:
+- o Examples:

 - California Focus

 - Club Holiday Dinner

 - Achievement Night

 - Fundraisers

 - Equine Play Days

 - Fashion Revue

 - Field Days

 - Officer Training

 - Livestock Clinics

 - Leadership Conference